harangju/harangju.github.io/_projects/wikinet-viz.md

 <script defer src="/assets/js/wikinet_viz.js"></script>

 In my recent <a href='http://arxiv.org/abs/2010.08381' target='blank'>paper</a>,
- we use persistent homology to identify knowledge gaps.
-You can explore networks of hyperlinked science articles on Wikipedia.
+ we use persistent homology to identify knowledge gaps in networks of hyperlinked articles on Wikipedia.
+You can explore the networks and knowledge gaps that have been filled.

 <div class="container">
   <div class="row">